Make-School-Courses/SPD-Type-and-Design/README.md

 - What do you think about the typography?
 - What has the designer done with type to make this interesting?
   - Name three things

+Check out this [site](http://www.petersbuss.se) and ask yourself what is working here?

 ## Design Features